Movements

 But what has ignited this Orphic resurgence?

-Another factor contributing to the renewed interest in Orphism is the increased accessibility of art and art history resources.
-Thanks to advancements in technology and the internet, a wealth of information is now available at our fingertips, enabling individuals from all walks of life to explore and engage with the world of Orphism like never before.
-This democratisation of knowledge has played a significant role in fostering a new generation of Orphism enthusiasts.
+Part of the renewed interest in Orphism is also down to the increased accessibility of art resources.
+With advances in technology and online platforms, information about Orphism is now readily available, allowing people from all backgrounds to explore and connect with the movement like never before.
+This democratisation of knowledge has sparked a new wave of Orphism enthusiasts.

 Triptych, 1963 · Sonia Delaunay · Oil on Canvas · 99.7h x 200w (cm) · Tate Collections, UK · Photo : Tate · © Reserved